ffurlanetti/Zabbix-Microsoft-Active-Directory-Health-Template/README.md

 - **Zabbix Server**: Version 6.4 to 7.2
 - **Windows Server**: The template is compatible with Microsoft Windows Server 2012 R2, 2016, 2019, and 2022.
 - **Permissions**: Requires a domain user with read access to Active Directory and WMI permissions.
+- **Enable Advanced Audit Configuration**: The options are available in the file DC_Audit_GPO.htm, it needs to be enable on Domain Controllers.
+- **Active Checks**: The hostname of the server needs to be the same in the Zabbix object and the Zabbix Agent config file.

 ## Template Details